2004 indian ocean tsunami

 The death toll was devastating, with an estimated 230,000 to 280,000 lives lost across 14 countries.
 Indonesia was the hardest hit, accounting for approximately 220,000 of the total fatalities.

-Banda Aceh will forever be remembered as the “Ground Zero” of the 2004 Boxing Day tsunami.
 Just a sixty-minute drive west of Banda, the village of Lampuuk was situated closest to the epicentre of the catastrophic earthquake and tsunami.
 Here, 5,000 lives were lost, leaving only 1,000 survivors.

 Many sought refuge in the sole structure left standing — the local mosque.
 Across the region, mosques often emerged as the only buildings resilient enough to withstand the surging waves, serving as a powerful symbol of hope and strength for the devoutly Muslim Acehnese.
 However, for some, the tsunami was interpreted as divine retribution, raising profound questions about faith and suffering in the aftermath of the disaster.